roleoroleo/onvif_simple_server/README.md

 - Export HAVE_WOLFSSL if you want to use wolfssl or HAVE_MBEDTLS if you want to use mbedtls (default libtomcrypt).
 - Export USE_ZLIB if you want to use compressed template files.
 In this case, all xml files will be compressed to use less disk space but the server will be slower.
 - Run `make`
+- Run `make test` to build and run the unit tests (requires a native C compiler; no crypto library needed)

 ## Httpd
 ### Create a working example with lighttpd